Libin410/ProgrammingKeyboard/README.md

 ### 3
 Furthermore, in order to increase our input efficiency, IDE and many other softwares provide us many shortcut keys; the most famous ones are Ctrl+c and Ctrl+v; we use those shortcut keys so frequently, so why don't we use just one key to fulfill these operations?
-There’s no difficulty with tech to make this happen. why do we press 2 keys if only we have a choice to press 1 to achieve that.
+There's no difficulty with tech to make this happen. why do we press 2 keys if only we have a choice to press 1 to achieve that.
 ![ctrl c v](https://raw.githubusercontent.com/Libin410/ProgrammingKeyboard/main/images/ctrl_c_v.jpg "ctrl c v")
 Well, actually 2 keys shortcut is ok with most of the people; the annoying shortcut is 3 keys shortcut or even 4 keys shortcut; for example: `ctrl+alt+del` or `alt+shift+esc` or `ctrl+shift+alt+j`.
 For some of the regular combinations, we can arrange them just on one key, and this will make many of our shortcuts much more easier; it's just like the picture below: